bestsheldonever/magento-clear-multilple-cache-urls/README.md

-# magento-clear-multilple-cache-urls
+# Clear Cache
-Allows for clearing cache of multiple urls instead of one by using magentos ajax get request.
+Allows for clearing cache of multiple urls instead of one at a time by using magentos ajax get request.